 Travel back in time to the early 1940s (via 1983 Hollywood) as you visit the Parkers’ house from A Christmas Story.
-The house, which stands in Cleveland’s Tremont neighborhood, is open for self-guided or guided tours year-round…by the actor who played Randy, no less!
+The house, which stands in Cleveland’s Tremont neighborhood, is usually open for self-guided or guided tours year-round…by the actor who played Randy, no less!
 When you finish, head across the street to the A Christmas Story Museum to see original props, costumes, and memorabilia from the movie, as well as a collection of behind-the-scenes pictures.
 An don’t forget to swing by the gift shop, where you can even snag your own leg lamp!.

 Bedford Falls from It’s a Wonderful Life (Seneca Falls, New York)

 Every year, New York’s Seneca Falls (aka The Real Bedford Falls) hosts a 2-day It’s a Wonderful Life festival.
-Most events take place at the It’s a Wonderful Life Museum, which is open year-round.
+Most events take place at the It’s a Wonderful Life Museum, which is open almost year-round.
 Highlights include autograph signings by cast members, a radio show performed by a local theater company, roasted chestnuts, a local craft show, and raffles.
 The movie was actually shot on a sound stage in Hollywood, but many people believe that Seneca Falls was the real inspiration for the layout and vibe of Bedford Falls.
 If you want to visit an actual shoot location from It’s a Wonderful Life, the Martini house (one of the two remaining landmarks from the film) is located at 4587 Viro Road in La Canada Flintridge, California.